-What Is Involved in Tax Planning for Football Players?
+What Is Involved in Football Player Tax?

 Some unique things that professional football players may deduct include: